-I went up there for sunset time and was definitely worth it although you do have to pay to go in (weird for a park) around 2500 yen.
+I went up there for sunset time and it was definitely worth it although you do have to pay to go in (weird for a park) which is around 2500 yen.

 View from Shiroyama Park at sunset.

 After sunset just find a good spot for dinner.
-Best to figure out this yourself as there’s so many choices (as usual for a Japanese city).
+It’s best to figure out this yourself as there’s so many choices (as usual for a Japanese city).